Terms & Conditions

 Like our industry, the APMC Star Awards continue to evolve and develop, reflecting both ever-changing market places and the advent of new techniques and technologies.

 Category winning campaigns receive the opportunity to enter the European Promotional Marketing Awards, the IMC Awards.
-APMC members have an outstanding recent record in this competition, including a Grand Prix win in 2018.
+APMC members have an outstanding recent record in this competition, including Grand Prix wins in 2018 and in 2019.

 HOW TO ENTER